enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 #.
 Add the "City List" part to your "Country" page template
 #.
 Create some Cities below a selected country (below are some sample data you may use)

-When visiting a country page, the browser will now requested your location.
+When visiting a country page, the browser will now request your location.
 You should then see something like this:

 MISSING Image (name of country at top, + google map with cities, also present the city which is closest to you using geo-distance sorting)